 As long as the returns process is seamless and hassle-free, flexibility builds trust.
 A customer-first approach pays off.
-71% of recently surveyed consumers said that a flexible return policy would encourage them to shop at that store again.
+71% of surveyed consumers said that a flexible return policy would encourage them to shop at that store again.

 4. Lost Warehouse Efficiency

 The unpredictability of e-commerce returns can often complicate warehouse operations, making standard handling processes quite difficult to implement.
 As a result, per-item processing costs in the reverse supply chain run high.
 Costs climb further when coupled with the conditioning and resale challenges listed above.

 Streamlined workflows and handling processes can be huge time (and money) savers for retail organizations.
 But without the proper technology in place, retailers will be hard-pressed to recover the maximum value from returned merchandise.